 Patrons can bring the following items to the Stadium:

-Sealed clear plastic water bottles up to one litre in size are permitted through the gates (please check individual events that may have their own terms & conditions such as the Sevens tournament, where only empty plastic water bottles are permitted).
+Sealed or empty clear plastic water bottles up to one litre in size are permitted through the gates (please check individual events that may have their own terms & conditions).

-Empty plastic water bottles may be filled in the Stadium from water outlets located at Aisles 2, 6, 9, 11, 23, 25, 28 and 32.
+Empty plastic water bottles may be filled in the Stadium Concourse from water outlets located at Aisles 2, 6, 9, 11, 23, 25, 28 and 32.
 The one litre size restriction applies.

 Small amounts of food for personal consumption, such as sandwiches, fruit, chippies, cakes etc** contained in one small bag per ticket holder.
 Note the bag must be soft-sided and fit under your seat.